 Instead of game based learning (or even gamification) as a parallel to project-based learning, we are working through the concept of game design as project-based learning.
 Rather than having students play games designed by the teacher or third party games like Civilization, Minecraft, or Reacting to the Past, what happens when students design new games?

 Project-based learning and experiential learning more generally rely on feedback loops.
-The various schema used to describe these loops are all derivative of Dewey’s “patter on inquiry:” 1) identify a problem; 2) pose a solution; 3) test the solution against reality; 4) reflect.
+The various schema used to describe these loops are all derivative of Dewey’s “pattern of inquiry:” 1) identify a problem; 2) pose a solution; 3) test the solution against reality; 4) reflect.
 David Kolb adapted this model into his schema for “experiential learning:”

 This PBL diagram from the Buck Institute for Education suggests a more proscriptive approach certainly than what William Kilpatrick would have wanted.
 In the modern age of narrowly defined grade-level standards in K-12 schools and integrated learning objectives in higher education curricula, it can be difficult to give up class time and control.
 Nonetheless, the prompts for projects, the problems being addressed, can provide direction for both the subject matter and skills that the project will develop.